In-Place Hold and Litigation Hold

 For more information, see Increase the Recoverable Items quota for mailboxes on hold.

 Users can use Outlook and Outlook on the web to set up email forwarding for their mailbox.
 Email forwarding lets users configure their mailbox to forward email messages sent to their mailbox to another mailbox located in or outside of their organization.
 Email forwarding can be configured so that any message sent to the original mailbox isn't copied to that mailbox and is only sent to the forwarding address.

 If email forwarding is set up for a mailbox and messages aren't copied to the original mailbox, what happens if the mailbox is on hold?
 The hold settings for the mailbox are checked during the delivery process.
 If the message meets the hold criteria for the mailbox, a copy of the message is saved to the Recoverable Items folder.
 That means you can use eDiscovery tools to search the original mailbox to find messages that were forwarded to another mailbox.

 Deleting a mailbox on hold

-When you delete the corresponding Office 365 account for a mailbox that's been placed on Litigation Hold or In-Place Hold, the mailbox is converted to an inactive mailbox, which is a type of soft-deleted mailbox.
+When you delete the corresponding Microsoft 365 or Office 365 account for a mailbox that's been placed on Litigation Hold or In-Place Hold, the mailbox is converted to an inactive mailbox, which is a type of soft-deleted mailbox.
 Inactive mailboxes are used to preserve the contents of a user's mailbox after they leave your organization.
 Items in an inactive mailbox are preserved for the duration of the hold that was placed on the mailbox before it was made inactive.
-This allows administrators, compliance officers, or records managers to use the Content Search tool in the Office 365 Security & Compliance Center to access and search the contents of an inactive mailbox.
+This allows administrators, compliance officers, or records managers to use the Content Search tool in the Microsoft 365 Compliance Center to access and search the contents of an inactive mailbox.
 Inactive mailboxes can't receive email and aren't displayed in your organization's shared address book or other lists.
-For more information, see Overview of inactive mailboxes in Office 365.
+For more information, see Overview of inactive mailboxes.